sandisototo/laravel_side_project/readme.md

 ## API

 My API is still under construction at least half way done. :)
-All the url will be exposed as soon as it's done.
+All the urls will be exposed as soon as it's done.